 In the transonic diffuser study, the uncertainty in CFD simulation results has been studied in terms of five contributions: (1) iterative convergence error, (2) discretization error, (3) error in geometry representation, (4) turbulence model, and (5) changing the downstream boundary condition.
-In particular, (1) and (2) contribute to the numerical uncertainty, which is the subject of verification process; (3), (4), and (5) contribute to the physical modeling uncertainty, which is the concern of the validation process.
+In particular, (1) and (2) contribute to the numerical uncertainty, which is the subject of the verification process; (3), (4), and (5) contribute to the physical modelling uncertainty, which is the concern of the validation process.

 In our study, we have seen that the contribution of the iterative convergence error to the overall uncertainty is negligible.
-A detailed analysis of the iterative convergence error in the transonic diffuser case is given in Appendix A.
+A detailed analysis of the iterative convergence error in the transonic diffuser case is given in Appendix A. The main observations on the other sources of uncertainties are summarized in Table 3.

-4.1.
-The discretization error
+4.1 The discretization error